usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-6.rst

 After running the job, open the logs and artifact view.

-The original NumPy array artifact from the :ref:`the previous workflow <tutorial-saving-artifacts>` ranged from roughly 0 to 500+.
+The original NumPy array from Entrypoint 4 ranged from roughly 0 to 500+.
 Here’s how the three scaling methods reshape it:

 - **Min–Max Scaling**: Linearly maps values into [0,1], preserving relative spacing.
 - **Z-Score Scaling**: Centers data at 0 with unit variance; shows distance from the mean.
 - **Log1p Scaling**: Nonlinear compression; reduces the impact of large values and outliers.

-**Artifact Output from rescale_and_graph_array_ep**
+**Artifact Output from Entrypoint 5**

 .. figure:: _static/screenshots/entrypoint_5_artifact_visualization.png
-   :alt: The Matplotlib Figure created from rescale_and_graph_array_ep showing three scatter plots of rescaled data.
+   :alt: The Matplotlib Figure created from Entrypoint 5 showing three scatter plots of rescaled data.
    :width: 100%
    :figclass:  border-image clickable-image